 - Begin by browning all of the butter that is needed for the recipe, 12 tablespoons total.
 Place 12 tablespoons of butter in a saucepan over medium heat and cook for several minutes, stirring occasionally, until the butter turns golden brown and smells nutty.
 Once the butter is brown, immediately pour it into a heatproof bowl and set it aside.

-- To make the filling: In a medium bowl, combine sugars, pecans, cinnamon, salt and two tablespoons of brown butter.
+- Make the filling: In a medium bowl, combine sugar, pecans, cinnamon, nutmeg, salt and two tablespoons of brown butter.
 Mix thoroughly until the mixture looks like wet sand and set aside.

-- To make the glaze: In a small bowl, cream the remaining brown butter (which is likely a little thicker now) and about two-thirds of the powdered sugar.
+- Make the glaze: In a small bowl, cream the remaining brown butter (which is likely a little thicker now) and about two-thirds of the powdered sugar.
 Mix until the sugar and butter start to come together a bit.
 Add the maple syrup and whisk well, until the mixture is smooth.
-If it is too thick, add a tablespoon or so of milk at a time to loosen it up to your liking.
+If it is too thick, add a tablespoon or so of heavy cream at a time to loosen it up to your liking.
 If you make it too thin, add more powdered sugar.